History of the Jews in Japan

 The location of Japan in Asia.

-The history of the Jews in Japan reaches back at least to the 16th Century, although theories suspect much earlier possibly 8th Century.
+The history of the Jews in Japan reaches back to the 16th century and maintained a sporadic presence to the modern day.
+Early Jews in Japan arrived with the Portuguese in the 16th century and were often sailors and tradesmen.
+There was a small Jewish community during the early and mid-20th century which saw some growth as Jewish refugees fled persecution or political turmoil and settled in Japan.
+In the aftermath of World War II, many Japanese Jews moved to Israel and the population has significantly deceased since.
+Most Jews in present Japan are expatriates or temporary residents.

 Early settlements

-It is theorised that the earliest Jews to arrive and settle in Japan, came from Tang Dynasty China in the 7th or 8th Century, where a community existed.
-This community is thought to have assimilated over time, although Jewish symbolism, depictions, biblical stories and practices (thought to have Jewish origin), survive and exist within a small area.

-The earliest Jewish visitors of European origin, arrived in Japan with the Portuguese around 1543.
+The earliest known Jews to arrive in Japan appeared along with the Portuguese around 1543.
 These included Jewish seamen displaced to Spanish controlled Naples and Jews converted to Catholicism during the 1492 Spanish expulsion.
 Later some remained in the trading post on Dejima.
 In 1587, some of these settlers were displaced further into Japan, at least one known Jewish merchant arrived into the Yodo river in Kinki Region, where a Christian presence already existed.

 Recent Jewish settlers were located in Yokohama.
 By 1895, this community had about fifty families, and dedicated the first synagogue in the country.
 Jews also settled in Nagasaki during the 1880s, which, as a significant port town, was more accessible to Jews fleeing Russian pogroms.

 Although the Jewish community in Nagasaki was much larger than the one in Yokohama, the effects of the Russo-Japanese War resulted in them largely disintegrating and passing on their Torah scroll to the Jewish community in Kobe.
 Until 1923, the Jewish community in Yokohama became the largest, however after the 1923 Great Kantō earthquake, many relocated to Kobe, resulting in the Kobe Jewish community growing significantly.

 The Jewish community in Kobe in the early to mid 1900s consisted mainly of Russian, German, and Baghdadi Jews from what is currently Iraq, Syria, Yemen, Iran, and other places in Central Asia and the Middle East.
 Jewish people from Central and Eastern Europe came to Japan for economic reasons, and in the 1930s, the developments in the continent.

 The Jewish community in Tokyo was small until after World War II, during the American occupation of Japan and afterwards.
 The Jewish community in Nagasaki ended in 1945.